This is the page description.

 The Highlander is named after the Scottish Highlands.
 This area is famous for its hospitality and picturesque beauty.
 The Highlands provided safe refuge and comfort for such Scottish Heroes as Robert the Bruce, Rob Roy MacGregor, and William Wallace.

-Spend your lunch or evenings with us, enjoy our fine food, any of our 200 single malt scotch whiskies or a pint of your favorite from one of our 17 taps.
+Spend your lunch or evenings with us, enjoy our fine food, any of our 200 single malt scotch whiskies or a pint of your favourite brews from one of our 17 taps.

 The History of the Three Legged Haggis